-Several questions naturally emerge: How does the sizable $a_{\rm{a,4}}$ give implications on the $E_{\rm{sym,4}}(\rho_0)$?
+Some questions naturally emerge: What implication does a sizable $a_{\rm{a,4}}$ give on the value of $E_{\rm{sym,4}}(\rho_0)$?
 Is the fourth-order symmetry energy of nuclear matter also large and inconsistent with the empirical constraint that $E_{\rm{sym,4}}(\rho_0)\lesssim2\,\rm{MeV}$?
-In this work, the full formula for the four-order symmetry energy of finite nuclei is derived, and the conclusion is that although the $a_{\rm{a,4}}$ obtained by fitting nuclear masses is sizable, the corresponding $E_{\rm{sym,4}}(\rho_0)$ could still be relatively small to be consistent with the empirical constraints due to the high-order isospin-dependent surface tension effects.
+In this work, the full formula for the fourth-order symmetry energy of finite nuclei is derived, and the conclusion is that although the $a_{\rm{a,4}}$ obtained by fitting nuclear masses is sizable, the corresponding $E_{\rm{sym,4}}(\rho_0)$ could still be relatively small to be consistent with the empirical constraints due to the high-order isospin-dependent surface tension effects.

-The paper is organized as follows: Section \ref{S2} gives a brief review on the current status on the symmetry energy and the fourth-order symmetry energy of finite nuclei, starting from the general discussion on Eq.\,(\ref{finEsym-xx}).
-In section \ref{S3}, the formula for the fourth-order symmetry energy of finite nuclei is given together with numerical demonstrations, and the emphasis is on the surface contribution.
-Section \ref{SS6} is devoted to the analytical expression for the sixth order symmetry energy of finite nuclei.
+The paper is organized as follows.
+Section \ref{S2} gives a brief review of the current status of the symmetry energy and the fourth-order symmetry energy of finite nuclei, starting from the general discussion of Eq.\,(\ref{finEsym-xx}).
+In Sec.~\ref{S3}, the formula for the fourth-order symmetry energy of finite nuclei is given together with numerical demonstrations, and the emphasis is on the surface contribution.
+Section \ref{SS6} is devoted to the analytical expression for the sixth-order symmetry energy of finite nuclei.
 Section \ref{S4} gives the summary of the present work.